-Manage the Semarchy xDG Glossary
+Manage the Semarchy xDG glossary

 In Semarchy xDG, the "glossary" is a structured and organized collection of definitions for key data-related terms, acronyms, and concepts used within an organization.